openstack-archive/sahara/doc/source/userdoc/upgrade.guide.rst

 Sahara Upgrade Guide
 ====================

-This page contains some details about upgrading Sahara from one release to another like config file updates, db migrations, architecture changes and etc.
+This page contains details about upgrading sahara between releases such as configuration file updates, database migrations, and architectural changes.

 Icehouse -> Juno
 ----------------